THE TICKET CLINIC California

 Probable cause goes one step beyond this and requires that officers have sufficient factual evidence that someone has committed a crime.
 Meeting this standard enables that officer to make an arrest.

 When it comes to stopping a vehicle, police cannot do this for just any random reason.
 To temporarily detain someone on the side of the road, an officer must have the reasonable suspicion that the driver violated some kind of traffic law, committed a crime already, or is driving under the influence of alcohol or drugs.
 For example, an officer might stop a driver who is swerving all over the road because they think that driver is under the influence.
-This would meet the grounds of reasonable suspicion and then the officer might use the stop as a way to determine whether or not probable cause exists.
+This would meet the grounds of reasonable suspicion and then the officer might use the stop as a way to determine whether or not probable cause exists

 It’s not only drunk driving that might prompt an officer to pull you over in California, however.
 As long as the police had a legitimate reason to stop the car, they can do so.
 This is most common when an officer sees a driver commit a minor traffic violation.
 Something as small as an expired registration could cause the traffic stop.
 Contact the Ticket Clinic today for more help with your case.